pdoehle/swc-notes/sql.md

 Notice the last row of these results.
 We got results that were `sal` and `lake`, or any of the `roe` results (even those that were not `sal` measurements).

 We can make queries based on partial matches as well.
-In SQL `%` functions as a wildcard just like `*` does for the shell.
+In SQL `%` functions as a wild card just like `*` does for the shell.
 Let's query all the sites that begin with 'DR'.

 ```sql
 sqlite> SELECT * FROM Visited WHERE site LIKE 'DR%';